Child labor in the United States: 21st century

 In 2023, a 16-year-old boy died in an accident at a Mississippi poultry plant.
 Just a month prior, it was revealed that meatpacking and produce firms were allegedly hiring underage migrants in at least 11 states.
 In Louisville, Kentucky, two 10-year-old children were illegally working at McDonald's, where they handled deep fryer equipment and worked as late as 2 a.m., receiving little to no payment, costing the franchise a $212,000 fine that would later reveal that more than 300 minors were illegally working for the establishment.

 In April 2025, the Solidarity Center, the Global March Against Child Labor, and the American Institute for Research (AIR) initiated a lawsuit challenging the Trump administration’s sudden termination of international labor rights initiatives designed to combat child labor and other violations of human rights.
-They called for the cessation of funding reductions implemented by Elon Musk’s purported "Department of Government Productivity," contending that these programs had been sanctioned by Congress and that the Secretary of Labor lacked the power to revoke the funding.
+They called for the cessation of funding reductions implemented by Elon Musk’s purported "Department of Government Efficiency," contending that these programs had been sanctioned by Congress and that the Secretary of Labor lacked the power to revoke the funding.

 In recent years, investigative reports from various parts of the United States have revealed that children are enduring exhausting night shifts in slaughterhouses and are operating highly dangerous machinery in auto body factories.
 In October 2024, the Department of Labor disclosed that violations of child labor laws had surged by 88 percent since 2019.
 Children are subjected to demanding 12-hour shifts in extreme heat and are exposed to harmful pesticides and other risks.
 Under the Biden administration, the Department of Labor has intensified the enforcement of child labor regulations.
 However, this effort has been hindered by reductions in federal personnel and funding during the Trump administration.
 Additionally, the immigration policies of the Trump administration have further marginalized children engaged in perilous child labor.